-For example, your plan may cover physical therapy that helps prevent seniors living in community settings from having falls.
+For example, your plan may cover PT that helps prevent seniors who live in a community setting from having falls.

 Is there a maximum dollar amount your insurer will pay for your PT?

 Will one limit apply, or is there a limit for each condition?